 We provide the best Jets betting lines below so keep your eye on them and find the game that is most appealing.
 Don’t forget to take into account the variety of betting types.

 New York Jets Regular Season Schedule

-Here is the New York Jets regular season schedule and following a 10-6 season that didn’t result in a postseason appearance, the reward for the Jets is the rugged slate that the NFL’s balanced schedule tends to offer teams that win double digit games the previous season.
+Here is the New York Jets regular season schedule and following a disappointing 5-11 season, the reward for the Jets is a rugged slate for a 2017 season that includes nine games against playoff teams from 2016.

 What Are The New York Jets Standings

 These are the current New York Jets standings in the AFC East and to say the Jets are an intriguing bunch is an understatement of the highest order.